bpopp/conky-tomato-bwstats/README.md

 # conky-tomato-bwstats
-Provides bandwidth stats from a tomato router for display inside a conky panel.
+PHP script to provides bandwidth stats (monthly and daily usage) from a tomato router for display inside a conky panel.

+Add to conky with the following:

+${execpi 30 /home/bpopp/router.php}